When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 - Increased storage If you plan on recording footage from your security camera, you’ll need plenty of space for the files.
 Premium cameras generally offer more storage space compared with cheaper rivals.
 The £222 Hive Camera, for example, comes bundled with a 16GB memory card.
 It can also be expanded up to 128GB.

 Working on a tight budget?
-Make sure you pick the perfect camera with our expert guide on the top cheap wireless security cameras.
+Make sure you pick the perfect camera with our expert guide on the best cheap wireless security cameras under £100.

 Consider security when buying a wireless camera